MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 When creating the configuration file, we recommend starting with an example file and updating it with the appropriate options for your environment.
 You can start by copying and pasting the example below into a text file, saving it with a name of your choosing, and then editing the XML elements and attributes to define the options you want.

-In this example, the configuration file installs a 32 bit English edition of Office 365 ProPlus without Publisher:
+In this example, the configuration file installs a 32-bit English edition of Office 365 ProPlus without Publisher:

 ```xml
 <Configuration>